Artificial Intelligence Clones: Proofs of the Main Results

-Lemma \ref{lemm:RealLife} provides a closed-form expression for $d^{\text{IP}}_k(m)$, the expected distance between Subject and Subject's match in the in-person regime with $m$ samples.
-Lemma \ref{lemm:BoundRL} uses this result to bound the distance between $d^{\text{IP}}_k(2)$ and the benchmark $k/(k+1)$.
+Lemma \ref{lemm:RealLife} provides a closed-form expression for $d^{\text{IP}}_k(m)$, the expected distance between Subject's target and Subject's match under in-person search with $m$ samples.
+Lemma \ref{lemm:BoundRL} uses this lemma to bound the distance between $d^{\text{IP}}_k(2)$ and the benchmark $d^{\text{IP}}_k(1)=k/(k+1)$.

 \begin{lemma} For every number of dimensions $k$ and sample size $m$, the expected distance between Subject and Subject's match in the in-person regime is

 where $B$ denotes the Beta function. \end{lemma}